bit-phile/bit-phile.github.io/content/tech/docker/getting-started-with-docker.md

 docker context use rancher-desktop
 ```

-> Note: Rancher desktop is an alternative of Docker desktop you can use.
-Docker desktop requires lisence.
-Rancher desktop creates lightweight virtual machine on host system which contains docker components.
+> Note: Rancher desktop is an alternative to Docker desktop you can use.
+Docker desktop requires a license.
+Rancher desktop creates a lightweight virtual machine on the host system which contains docker components.
 Docker daemon runs inside that virtual machine.
 >

 ### Docker Container and Image

 **Container**

-As I mentioned before, container is a self-contained unit having all the necessary things required for the item container is containing.
-In this context, a container is a self-contained runnable unit which comprise the application and supporting libraries which are required to run that application.
+As I mentioned before, a container is a self-contained unit having all the necessary things required for the item container is containing.
+In this context, a container is a self-contained runnable unit that comprises the application and supporting libraries that are required to run that application.

-**********Image**********
+**Image**

-An image is a blueprint of container which defines a container.
+An image is a blueprint of a container that defines a container.
 An image contains all the instructions and resources required to create a container.

-If you have work on OOPs, you must have heard about classes and objects.
+If you have worked on OOPs, you must have heard about classes and objects.
 You can think of images as classes and objects as containers.

-You can create your own image by using other image as base.
+You can create your image by using other images as a base.
 I will show you shortly how to do it.

 ### Registry

 This is the place where you can push your docker images.
-It's like github where you push source code onto github and here you would be pushing docker images.
-You can also pull docker images stored on docker registry.
+It's like GitHub where you push source code onto GitHub and here you would be pushing docker images.
+You can also pull docker images stored on the docker registry.

-Docker provides docker hub register where you can get almost all docker images pushed by other people.
+Docker provides a docker hub register where you can get almost all docker images pushed by other people.
 Visit [hub.docker.com](http://hub.docker.com) for more details.

 ## Dockerfile